nadbordrozd/nadbordrozd.github.io/source/_posts/2016-09-17-text-generation-with-keras-char-rnns.markdown

         "<x-MASTERATOR new this attempt "+"ClientToRemovedResourceRasheder", taskDispatcher),
         server.getBarerSet());
   }

 ```

-That's pretty believable java if you don't look to closely!
+That's pretty believable java if you don't look too closely!
 It's important to remember that this is a character-level model.
 It doesn't just assemble previously encountered tokens together in some new order.
 It hallucinates everything from ground up.
 For example `setSchedulerAppTestsBufferWithClusterMasterReconfiguration()` is sadly not a real function in hadoop codebase.
 Although it very well could be and it wouldn't stand out among all the other monstrous names like `RefreshAuthorazationPolicyProtocolServerSideTranslatorPB`.
 Which was exactly the point of this exercise.

-Sometimes the network decides that it's time for a new file and then it produces the Apache software licence varbatim followed by a million lines of imports
+Sometimes the network decides that it's time for a new file and then it produces the Apache software licence varbatim followed by a million lines of imports:

 ```java
 /**